pauquilao/deep-learning-specialization/README.md

 # deep-learning-specialization
-Deep Learning Specialization offered by Coursera
+Deep Learning Specialization offered by DeepLearning.AI.

-Assigments for each week for each course in deep learning specialization offered by Coursera.
+Here are the assigments for each week for each course in deep learning specialization in Coursera.
 The brains behind the specialization include Andrew Ng, Kian Katanforoosh, and Younes Mourri.